-The Plan's provider directory lists primary care doctors (generally family practitioners, pediatricians, and internists) with their locations and phone numbers, and notes whether or not the doctor is accepting new patients.
-Directories are updated on a regular basis and are available at the time of enrollment or upon request by calling the Membership Services Department at 702/341-6713 or 1-800/852-6893 in Las Vegas and 702/851-0966 or 1-800/852-6893 you can also find out if your doctor participates with this Plan by calling this number.
-If you are interested in receiving care from a specific provider who is listed in the directory, call the provider to verify that he or she still participates with the Plan and is accepting new patients.
-Important note: When you enroll in this plan, services (except for emergency benefits) are provided through the Plan's delivery system; the continued availability and/or participation of any one doctor, hospital, or other provider, cannot be guaranteed.
+Your Facilities Guide booklet lists Plan facilities and services available at these facility locations with phone numbers.
+The booklet is updated on a regular basis and is available at the time of enrollment or upon request by calling 213/667-4102 in the Southern California area; you can also find out if your doctor participates with this Plan by calling this number.
+If you are interested in receiving care from a specific provider who is listed in the booklet, call the provider to verify that he or she still participates with the Plan and is accepting new patients.
+Important note: When you enroll in this Plan, services (except for emergency benefits) are provided through the Plan's delivery system; the continued availability and/or participation of any one doctor, hospital, or other provider cannot be guaranteed.